farsinotare/farsinotare.github.io/_posts/2014-07-25-lighting-design-overview.md

 While this lamp is a consumer product targetted mostly towards tinkerers, light design plays a very important role in architecture for a number of years already.

-As lighting designer [Arjen Van der Cruijsen](http://www.arjenvandercruijsen.com/) explained, to illuminate buildings with advanced lighting technqiues, there are challenges around both, lighting hardware and lighting software.
+As lighting designer [Arjen Van der Cruijsen](http://www.arjenvandercruijsen.com/) explained, to illuminate buildings with advanced lighting technqiues, there are challenges and new opportunities.
+While a number of hardware products are available, we are just at the beginning of  programmable light.

 One example of current state-of-the art lighting hardware is the [Philips ColorKinetics](http://www.colorkinetics.de/showcase).
 The ColorKinetics interface is done with [DMX power and data supplies](http://www.colorkinetics.de/support/datasheets/PDS-60ca_24V_DMX_SpecSheet.pdf).
 The [pinout](http://en.wikipedia.org/wiki/DMX512#Connectors) of the connectors applies differential signalling with one or two data lines.
 On the data lines, serial data is transmitted at 250 kBaud.